 Agriculture activity within the Town of Pine River has transitioned from primarily consisting of a community of family farms raising dairy and crops, to having far less farmers, but gaining more crop diversity.
+Very few full time farmers remain in the Town.
+As these farmers retire, the next generation does not readily pick up the reins to continue farm operations.
+Those who do, in general, are repurposing these family farms for other crops or uses and are often doing so while employed in a non-farm occupation.

 Although much of the Town's soil is excellent for farming, the short growing season and long frigid winters presents a significant challenge which limits the types of produce suitable to the climate.
 Current crops which are commonly grown include: corn, soybeans, oats, hay, wheat, ginseng, and Christmas trees.
 Beef, dairy, and elk are raised.
-Grass-fed meats and dairy are popular and in demand.
+Grass-fed meats and dairy are gaining in popularity and are in demand.
 Evergreen wreaths, garland, and other decorations which are crafted within the Town are sold across the nation.
 Landscaping trees, high quality maple syrup, and honey are also produced.

 Resourceful agriculturalists are rising to the challenge.

 Agritourism promotes the rural lifestyle and is gaining a foothold in the Town of Pine River.
-It employs farm land, farm buildings, or farm equipment and animals for rural recreation and or amusement enterprises.
-The umbrella of Agritourism encompasses, but is not limited to the following activities: arts and crafts sales, bicycle and hiking trails, birding, membership produce co-ops, crop mazes, dairy farms, deer and elk ranches, farmraised eggs and meats (beef, pork, poultry, etc...), farmers markets, fresh-cut-Christmas trees and wreaths, fresh produce stands, field trips, festivals, greenhouses and nurseries, group tours, hay rides, honey, horseback riding, maple syrup, pick-your-own produce, petting farms, pumpkin patches, sled dog races, sleigh rides, summer camps, square dances, trail rides, wagon rides, and wineries.
+It employs farm land, farm buildings, or farm equipment and animals for rural recreation and / or amusement enterprises.
+The umbrella of Agritourism encompasses, but is not limited to the following activities: arts and crafts sales, bicycle and hiking trails, birding, membership produce co-ops, crop mazes, dairy farms, deer and elk ranches, farm-raised eggs and meats (beef, pork, poultry, etc...), farmers markets, fresh-cut-Christmas trees and wreaths, fresh produce stands, field trips, festivals, greenhouses and nurseries, group tours, hay rides, honey, horseback riding, maple syrup, pick-your-own produce, petting farms, pumpkin patches, sled dog races, sleigh rides, summer camps, square dances, trail rides, wagon rides, and wineries.

 Wedding barn event venues are appearing within the Town.
 Such enterprises benefit the Town and community because operators utilize and preserve some of these beautiful old structures while bolstering farm family income.
+The Town has recently amended its ordinances to include provisions for these activities.